-During 2020 and 2021, staff gathered information on proposed minor housekeeping amendments to the Tumwater Municipal Code to be considered collectively in 2022.
-TMC 18.60.025(A) establishes a process for such amendments that is similar to the one the City follows for annual Comprehensive Plan amendments.
+During 2020 and 2021, staff gathered information on proposed minor housekeeping amendments to the development code in the Tumwater Municipal Code to be considered collectively in 2022.
+TMC 18.60.025(A) establishes a process for such development code amendments that is similar to the one the City follows for annual Comprehensive Plan amendments.

 A preliminary docket of proposed amendments will be reviewed in the spring for consideration as part of the final docket that would be reviewed by the Planning Commission and approved by the City Council in the fall.